erg55/Simon-lab-workshop/README.md

 python /home/CAM/egordon/scripts/removeTaxa.py /home/CAM/you/ucefolder -e taxontokeep
 ```

 This should produce a new folder with 1,872 files.
 What about the other files?
-Let's figure out what they are using diff:
+Let's figure out what they are using comm:

 ```
 ls rmtaxaout > homVitfiles